KabukiStarship/KabukiPressCookbook/02-f2-foundation-framework.md

 ## 2.11 C ABI

 A *C Application Binary Interface* (*ABI*) helps with the creation of cross-language bindings and dramatic reduction of compile time.
 KT uses a modern system of concealing library template implementations behind a C ABI with explicit data types, and using modern C++1x wrappers.
 KT does not at this time provide a C99 interface but future versions will.
+The C ABI can be found in the `public.h` files.

 ## 2.12 Framework for C++ Templates